Why our schools need private funding

 For decades, California has failed to prioritize education.
 Despite having the fifth-largest economy in the world, the state ranks 41st of 50 in per-pupil funding, falling far short of what is needed to properly educate our children.
 In 1978, the passage of Prop 13—which redirected and reduced the amount of property taxes going to our local schools—was the first blow to our education system.
 In 2013, California restructured education funding with the Local Control Funding Formula, further limiting state funds earmarked for our schools.

 Here in Lafayette, the numbers are stark.
 For example, the Lafayette School District received approximately $8,000 per student from state funds last year while spending in excess of $12,000 per student.
 That $4,000 difference is made up through parcel taxes and donations to LPIE.
 Without that support, education in Lafayette’s public schools would look a lot bleaker.

 How LPIE impacts our students

 Lafayette Partners in Education was founded by parents in 1980 to mitigate school funding cuts and allow for some local control.
 Over the years, the foundation has grown and expanded—not only in dollars raised, but in areas having direct impact in the classroom.
 Today, you will find LPIE’s influence in every classroom and every subject, from Transitional Kindergarten to 12th grade.

-Having just completed another successful fundraising year in which we raised more than $4.3 million, we have again upped the ante.
-Our 2019–20 goal of more than $4.5 million will ensure that we provide critical funding for the shifting needs of our schools and students.
+2019-20 was a successful fundraising year in which we raised more than $4.2 million.
+Our 2020-21 goal of $4.2 million will ensure that we continue to provide critical funding for the shifting needs of our schools and students.

 Why give to LPIE?